SharePoint: Admin Center

-In Server edition, This is called the "central administration site", and it contains significantly more features are available for the administration and health of the SharePoint server farm.
-Because they are not operated as a shared resource, Features like the search crawler are more controllable and configurable.
+In SharePoint Server, this is called the "central administration site", and it contains significantly more features are available for the administration and health of the SharePoint server farm.
+Because they are not operated as a shared resource, features like the search crawler are more controllable and configurable.

 Command line tools

 Microsoft SharePoint's Server and SharePoint Online have multiple command line or PowerShell utilities available to ease administration.